peadargrant/automation/t02_client_setup/setup_lab.md

 You will need it for many of the instructions below.

 **Lab computers:**
-You must use the lab computers for these instructions.
+You must use the lab computers for these instructions:
-You're welcome to attempt / repeat the steps on your own laptop or home computer but I have designed the instructions to work within the wired specialist lab network environment at DkIT.
+- You're welcome to attempt / repeat the steps on your own laptop or home computer but I have designed the instructions to work within the wired specialist lab network environment at DkIT.
-I suspect that they won't (easily) work as written outside of this environment!
+- I suspect that they won't (easily) work as written outside of this environment!

 **Remote access:**
 *This section needs clarification depending on what remote access facilities are installed over summer 2024.*